But only if you are in it for the death benefit!

 The institute has yet to release the data for 2022, but we expect this to be over $100 billion.

 If you have a qualifying chronic condition, you can access a segment of the death benefit as one of the living benefits.

-Overfunding your policy enough means that your policy can never be defaulted or denied by the insurance company, so your loved ones will be safe.
+Overfunding your policy enough means that your policy can never be defaulted on or denied by the insurance company, so your loved ones will be safe.

-Because you can choose the amount of the cash value that goes into the subaccounts related to the market, you don’t have to worry about losing everything when the market goes down.
+Because you can choose the amount of cash value that goes into the sub-accounts related to the market, you don’t have to worry about losing everything when the market goes down.